 1) USING THE RIGHT LIGHT

-I always use cool lighting, so whether I'm working outside or photographing from my kitchen table, I'll alway work in cool even light.
-This means no sunshine what so ever.
-Beware, even in shade the sun can bounce in colour casts of warm tones.
-Warm tones not only effect your white balance but can add a 'tonal weight' to the quality of the light.
-I work only in north sourced light, naturally cooler, purer light, bright overcast days are perfect or first morning light for outdoor work.
-And I always use a white non shiny reflector to bounce light into my shadows.
-(But don't be tempted to go crazy with reflectors!
+I always use cool lighting, so whether I'm working outside or photographing from my kitchen table, I'll work in cool even light.
+This means no sunshine whatsoever.
+Beware, even in shade, the sun can bounce in colour casts of warm tones.
+Warm tones not only affect your white balance but can add a 'tonal weight' to the quality of the light.
+I try to work in north sourced light, naturally cooler, purer light, bright overcast days are perfect or first morning light for outdoor work.
+And I always use a white non-shiny reflector to bounce light into any shadows.
+However, don't be tempted to go crazy with reflectors!
 The desire to remove all shadowing can leave images looking flat and seriously unreal!

 2) SELECTING THE RIGHT LENS

 For floral, table-top-set-ups I rarely drop my aperture below f2.
 Anything lower and the blur becomes too much and the focal point too insignificant.
 However when working outside and my distance-to-subject increases then I tend to drop my f-stop down as low as f1.6.
 I use my 50mm f1.4 lens for nearly all my floral work, except macros, and then I switch to my 100mm lens.

 To achieve soft images, with distinctive points of focal clarity, I must use specific AF points and always try to keep these central to the image composition as possible.
 This ensures both optimal focusing (that has to be spot on when working at such low apertures) plus central focusing naturally draws the eye into the images frame.